Paul Usher

 Paul Usher (born 20 April 1961) is an English actor.
 He is known for his roles as Barry Grant in the Channel 4 soap opera Brookside and Des Taviner in the ITV drama The Bill.
 In 2019, he began appearing in the BBC soap opera EastEnders as Danny Hardcastle.

 Career

 Usher made his television debut in an episode of Z Cars as a gang member.
 In 1982, he began appearing in the Channel 4 soap opera Brookside as Barry Grant.
 He also appeared in Liverpool 1 and London's Burning and starred in Six Bend Trap.
 In 1999, he appeared in Swing as Liam Luxford.
 In 2001, he began appearing in The Bill, an ITV police drama, as PC Des Taviner.
 He continued in the role until 2004, appearing in a total of 135 episodes.

 In March 2019, it was announced that Usher would join the cast of the BBC soap opera EastEnders.
 He portrays the recurring role of Danny Hardcastle.
+In May 2023, he appeared in an episode of the BBC soap opera Doctors as Terry Exton.

+In August 2025, it was announced Usher would reprise his role of Barry Grant as part of the 30th anniversary celebrations of Hollyoaks in a special crossover episode with Brookside.